dullroar/ten-steps-to-linux-survival/Step05.md

 In the above, between echoing the contents of the `a`, `b`, `c` and `e` files, we see two error messages from `cat` complaining that `.` and `d` are directories.
-These are being emitted on `stderr`.
+These are being emitted on `stderr`, but there is no good way of telling that.
 One way to get rid of them would be to change find to filter for only files:

+\drcap{Get rid of the errors in the first place}
 ```
-$ find . -type f -exec cat \{\} \;
+~ $ find . -type f -exec cat \{\} \;
 This is a
 This is b
 This is c